blinard/expand-windows-11-context-menus/README.md

 If you'd like to go back to the Windows 11 default (condensed) context menus simply run the Reduce-ContextMenus.ps1 script or import the dotreg\Reduce-ContextMenus.reg.
 This change takes effect immediately (without explorer restart).

-If you found this helpful, please share it with your friends who might also find it helpful... and consider [buying me a coffee](https://www.buymeacoffee.com/bradlinard) if you like. :D GBU
+If you found this helpful, please share it with your friends who might also find it helpful... consider giving this repo a :star: and [buying me a :coffee:](https://www.buymeacoffee.com/bradlinard) if you like. :grin: GBU :heart: